 Awards Packages for Schools

-A RADA tutor can visit your school to assess multiple candidates as part of a bespoke, awards assessment day.
+A RADA tutor can visit your school or organisation to assess multiple candidates as part of a bespoke, awards assessment day.

 Travel and refreshments

 - RADA covers all travel costs of sending the assessor to you within mainland UK.